Prague Metro Station Interior

 Prague Metro Operating Hours

-The Prague Metro operates every day from approximately 5:00 AM until midnight.
+The Prague Metro map shows the system operates daily from 5:00 AM until midnight.

 Train frequency depends on the time of day: